-- Develop a mentorship program where employees learn how to lead before being put into leadership roles.
+- Develop a free mentorship program where employees learn how to lead before being put into leadership roles.

 - Invest in the lives of team members.
 Outline plans for promotions, discuss employees’ dreams and goals, help them achieve these objectives, and act as a support system.

 - Make instigating career growth and development in others a personal goal.

 - Practice delegation.
 Assign “busy work” and managerial duties to upcoming leaders so you can spend more time being a coach, developing people, and multiplying leaders.

 4. Level 4 Leader: The Creator of Leaders